Gauge field marginal of an Abelian Higgs model: Loop expansion revisited

-where the radial measure $\lambda$ will always be assumed to have better\footnote{This is a simple assumption to state but stronger than what we actually need.
-The actual integrability criterion is being able to expand the exponentials on the left-hand sides of Theorems~\ref{thm:loop_expansion} and~\ref{thm:real_loop_expansion} and interchange the integral and sum.} than Gaussian tails, i.e. we assume that, for any $\alpha > 0$, $\int_{0}^{\infty} e^{\alpha s^2} \mrd \lambda(s) < \infty$.
+where the radial measure $\lambda$ is always assumed to have better\footnote{This is a simple assumption to state but stronger than what we actually need.
+The actual integrability criterion is being able to expand the exponentials on the left-hand sides of Theorems~\ref{thm:loop_expansion} and~\ref{thm:real_loop_expansion} and interchange the integral and sum.} than Gaussian tails, i.e. we assume that, for any $\alpha > 0$, $\int_{0}^{\infty} e^{\alpha s^2} \mrd \lambda(s) < \infty$. \end{assumption}